Bharat Rangachary

-Bharat Rangachary was an Indian film director and producer of Bollywood.
+Bharat Rangachary (May 1, 1953 - July 4, 1995) was an Indian film director and producer of Bollywood.
 He has directed several successful films like Zameen Aasmaan, Baat Ban Jaye, Waqt Hamara Hai and Takkar.
 He died on 4 July 1995, in Bombay due to cancer.
 His last film Takkar was released shortly after his death.
-He started his career as an assistant director with Hrishikesh Mukherjee.
+He started his career as an assistant director with acclaimed director Hrishikesh Mukherjee.
 He was also acclaimed for his direction of TV series Subah on Doordarshan.